Appelcloud/Scripts/AuthMethodAudit/README.md

 ## Requirements

 - PowerShell 7+ (recommended) or Windows PowerShell 5.1
-- Microsoft Entra ID P1 or P2 license in the tenant
 - Modules (installed automatically unless `-SkipModuleCheck` is used):
   - Microsoft.Graph PowerShell SDK
   - ImportExcel (only if Excel export is enabled)